-Every Christmas Eve, I visit more than 378,000,000 children around the world to deliver their presents.
+Every Christmas Eve, I visit more than 378,000,000 children around the world to deliver their presents (eat your heart out, Bezos).
 For years, no amount of eggnog could cure that logistical headache.
 My elves were overworked and my reindeer were exhausted.
-Even my sleigh stopped jingling (rusty bells, you see).
+Even my sleigh stopped jingling due to rusting!
 But then I discovered sentiment analysis, and my bells started ringing again.

 Naughty or Nice?
 The Challenges of List-Building